 - 1. m command returns the last position command. - 2. mxxxxx causes the control to enter position mode and move xxxxx encoder counts relative to the current position.
-Maximum value of xxxxx is $2^{31}$ -1 encoder counts. - Note: This command is not available for Series 15H or 21H Inverters.
+Maximum value of xxxxx is 231-1 encoder counts.

 NULL

 Clear the Target Register for Inverters.